DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 ### Repeat using simulation

-We will repeat the analysis using an empirical (observed from simulated data) p-value.
+We will repeat the analysis using an empirical (observed from simulated data) $p$-value.
 Step 1, stating the null and alternative hypothesis, is the same.

 ### Step 2 - Compute a test statistic